sbl-sdsc/mmtf-pyspark/docs/WindowsInstallation.rst

    python test_mmtfPyspark.py

-If the metadata of 1AQ1 are printed, you have successfully intalled mmtf-pyspark.
+If the metadata for 1AQ1 are printed, you have successfully installed mmtf-pyspark.

 Launch Jupyter Notebook